-Another new piece of software that one needs to be introduced is Node’s Package Manager, hereafter referred to as NPM.
-As indicated by the name it’s a package manager for Node.js, or translated for the R user it’s Node’s loose equivalent of CRAN.
-One first significant difference is that while CRAN performs very rigorous checks on any package submitted NPM does not, one can publish almost anything.
+Another new piece of software that we need to be introduce is Node’s Package Manager, hereafter referred to as NPM.
+As indicated by the name, it’s a package manager for Node.js, or translated for the R user it’s Node’s loose equivalent of CRAN.
+One first significant difference is that while CRAN performs very rigorous checks on any package submitted, NPM does not; one can publish almost anything.

 Notice how every dependency used in this book had to be either found through a CDN or manually downloaded, only to be imported in the final document.
 Again, this is useful for the smaller projects but may become a hindrance when multiple dependencies have to be managed and updated, added and removed, etc.